ibm-cloud-docs/dl/order-connect.md

    * For direct links connected to transit gateways, these IP ranges are always filtered to protect classic networks that could potentially be connected to transit gateways.
 * A Generic Routing Encapsulation (GRE)/IPsec tunneling requirement between your Edge router and a customer virtual router in {{site.data.keyword.cloud_notm}} requires a non-conflicting subnet when ordering.
 Default addresses for Direct Link are non-routable and do not support tunneling.
 * {{site.data.keyword.cloud_notm}} VPC permits the use of RFC-1918 and IANA-registered IPv4 address space, privately within your VPC, with some exceptions in the IANA Special-Purpose ranges, and select ranges assigned to {{site.data.keyword.cloud_notm}} services.
 When using IANA-registered ranges within your enterprise, and within VPCs in conjunction with {{site.data.keyword.cloud_notm}} Direct Link, custom routes must be installed in each zone.
 For more information, see [Routing considerations for IANA-registered IP assignments](/docs/vpc?topic=vpc-interconnectivity#routing-considerations-iana).
-* If you plan to connect your direct link to a transit gateway, keep in mind that a single direct link gateway instance accepts a maximum of 120 on-premises address prefixes when connected to a transit gateway.
+* If you plan to connect your direct link to a transit gateway, keep in mind that a single direct link instance accepts a maximum of 120 on-premises address prefixes when connected to a transit gateway.
 Consider aggregating prefixes to keep within this limit.
 (A direct link can accept a maximum of 200 prefixes when not connected to a transit gateway.)
 * For known limitations and restrictions, see [Known limitations](/docs/dl?topic=dl-known-limitations).

 ## Partner-specific instructions